Finding, Living & Sharing Your Purpose with Patrice Tanaka of Joyful Planet

 More about Patrice

 Today, Patrice is focused on helping individuals and organizations discover and actively live their purpose to unleash greater success, fulfillment, and joy in their personal lives, workplaces and communities.
-She has authored many books which you can find on her website, and she is the author of “Becoming Ginger Rogers: How Ballroom Dancing Made Me a Happier Woman, Better Partner, and Smarter CEO.”
+She has authored many books that you can find on her website, and she is the author of “Becoming Ginger Rogers: How Ballroom Dancing Made Me a Happier Woman, Better Partner, and Smarter CEO.”
 She has been honored by many organizations including PRWeek, the Public Relations Society of America, New York Women in Communications, Asian Women in Business, Working Mother magazine and by one of her passions, Girl Scouts of Greater New York.
 Patrice is with us from her home in New York, but her spirit is always in Hawaii.
 She was born and raised there, and she lives her life with the Aloha spirit.

 This episode was recorded on June 22, 2020.
 Patrice and Gina are both working from home.
 We are several months into the coronavirus pandemic.